sigiljs/trapezoid/README.md

 #Trapezoid
 Trapezoid is a simple web framework for service workers.
 It features:
 * define precached items
-* intercept fetches and passing custom responses
+* intercept GET fetches and pass custom responses
 * create custom responses for when offline only

 #Install